DESIHIGH/desihigh/README.md

 :rotating_light:  We're almost ready to go.
 You'll first see a loading page, after which you'll want Intro.ipynb and then DESI.ipynb.
 By that stage you'll be a pro and can try the rest - SnowWhiteDwarf is one of our favourites.
 Ok, wait for it, [GO](https://mybinder.org/v2/gh/michaelJwilson/DESI-HighSchool/master)! :rotating_light:

-:whale:  For budding developers, we support [Docker](https://hub.docker.com/r/mjwilsonlbl/desihigh), [Travis CI](https://travis-ci.com/github/michaelJwilson/DESI-HighSchool) and [Anaconda Cloud](https://anaconda.org/michaeljwilson/desi-high). :cloud:
+:es: ¡Hola!
+Para nuestros amigos de habla hispana, querrá consultar [README](https://github.com/michaelJwilson/DESI-HighSchool/blob/master/Espanol/README.md) :mexico:

 :heart: what you see?
 Find out about [watching](https://docs.github.com/en/enterprise/2.20/user/github/receiving-notifications-about-activity-on-github/watching-and-unwatching-repositories#watching-a-single-repository) repositories and you'll get an update when we add new experiments.
 If you've created your own, we'd love to see them!
 Try ["your first commit"](https://www.medium.com/@haydar_ai/learning-how-to-git-creating-your-first-commit-c753ed2e7498), or just [tell us all about it](https:/www.github.com/michaelJwilson/DESI-HighSchool/issues/new).

-:es: ¡Hola!
-Para nuestros amigos de habla hispana, querrá consultar [README](https://github.com/michaelJwilson/DESI-HighSchool/blob/master/Espanol/README.md) :mexico:
+:whale:  For budding developers, we support [Docker](https://hub.docker.com/r/mjwilsonlbl/desihigh), [Travis CI](https://travis-ci.com/github/michaelJwilson/DESI-HighSchool) and [Anaconda Cloud](https://anaconda.org/michaeljwilson/desi-high). :cloud:

+:mortar_board:  If you've studied all there is to know, it may be time to [take the test](https://github.com/michaelJwilson/DESI-HighSchool/) and graduate from DESI High!

 :school:  Have a classroom full of students potentially interested in DESI High?
 We have an elite team of researchers from across the globe ready to get things   <a href="mailto:desihighinitiative@gmail.com">started for you</a> :earth_africa:.